GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-09-10-dsa-javascript-arrays-01.md

 ## Javascript Arrays 101

-An arrays is a collection of items with a single name.
+An array is a collection of items with a single name.

 For example a list of songs could have the name "playlist".
 In this array, all the names of songs are strings.